SmartCloud Connect Initial Search and Applied Record Filters¶

 SmartCloud Connect uses both ServiceOrganizationDomains and ServiceAutoTrackBlackList settings during each synchronization attempt to filter out internal emails and blacklisted domains.
 Some users may have their corporate domains blacklisted, in addition to it being specified in the ServiceOrganizationDomains setting of the Organization they belong to.

-To save internal emails, if you select the Search also for internal email addresses in Salesforce checkbox (as described above), make sure that your corporate domain is not specified in the Blacklisted Domains box as well.
+To save internal emails, if you select the Allow creating duplicated emails in Salesforce checkbox (as described above), make sure that your corporate domain is not specified in the Blacklisted Domains box as well.

 If an email is received from multiple senders, and only some of the email addresses are on the blacklist, the email will still be saved and linked to the records associated with the senders who are not blacklisted.